pupil-labs/pl-neon-matlab/README.md

-# Pupil Labs Neon-MATLAB/Octave integration
+# Pupil Labs Neon(+Pupil Invisible)-MATLAB/Octave integration

 This integration leverages MATLAB and Octave's Python interfaces to directly run functions from the [Pupil Labs Real-Time API](https://github.com/pupil-labs/realtime-python-api) and [Real-time Screen Gaze](https://github.com/pupil-labs/real-time-screen-gaze) Python packages.
 This means you will need to have an installation of Python on your computer.
 For users who are new to Python, please see [the Python setup instructions below](#python-setup).

+It is primarily designed with Neon in mind, but it is also compatible with Pupil Invisible.

 This package is completely stand-alone and can be used on its own.
 It can be used alongside psychophysics toolboxes, such as [Psychtoolbox](http://psychtoolbox.org/) and [mgl](https://gru.stanford.edu/doku.php/mgl/overview), as well as in conjunction with neuroscience/physiology toolboxes.
 If you prefer, you can use Psychtoolbox functions to timestamp events.